salim-b/republik_mailer/README.md

 ## [🠅](#table-of-contents) E-mail example

-An e-mail for a new post in the Republik format [_Am Gericht_](https://www.republik.ch/format/am-gericht/) could look like this:
+An e-mail for a new post in the Republik format [*Am Gericht*](https://www.republik.ch/format/am-gericht/) could look like this:

 ![](images/mail-am-gericht.png)

+[^1]: How you access the locally stored cookies of a specific site in Google Chrome is described [here](https://developers.google.com/web/tools/chrome-devtools/storage/cookies), the same for Firefox [here](https://developer.mozilla.org/docs/Tools/Storage_Inspector).